 We have a comprehensive joint replacement program designed to keep our hip or knee replacement patients fully informed of the process before, during and after hospitalization.
 Our orthopedic surgeons offer robotic assisted knee replacement surgeries as well as the less invasive anterior approach to hip replacements.

 If you have been suffering from joint pain, a joint replacement could be the next step to returning to your independent, active, pain-free lifestyle!
 At the National Park Medical Center Bone and Joint Institute, we want to be a part of helping you to regain the life that you love.
 We believe that optimal surgery results begin with education and good communication.

-Bone and Joint Institute Orientation is held each Wednesday morning in the NPMC chapel.
+Bone and Joint Institute Orientation is held each Wednesday morning beginning at 10:00 am.
 Your physician will schedule your date to attend, typically the week prior to your surgery.
-Each patient and their primary post-surgery caregiver should attend this informative and interactive one-hour classroom style group orientation taught by the Bone and Joint Unit Nurse Leader.
+Each patient and their primary post-surgery caregiver should attend this informative and interactive classroom style group orientation taught by an interdisciplinary team of healthcare professionals including staff from anesthesia, surgery, bone and joint nursing, infection prevention, dietary, pharmacy and physical therapy.
 The Bone and Joint Institute Orientation sets clear expectations so that each patient (and primary caregiver) is comfortable with what to expect from pre-admission to discharge to post-surgical therapy, and to equip each patient for optimal outcomes.
 Following the orientation, Bone and Joint program participants are escorted to their pre-admission appointment for pre-surgery lab and imaging procedures.